imzbf/md-editor-v3/README.md

 - Render article directly(no editor，no event listener, only preview content).
 - Preview themes, support `defalut`、`vuepress`、`github` styles(not identical).

-> More features are developing, if you have some ideas or find issues, please tell to me~
+> More features are developing, if you have some ideas or find issues, please tell it to me~

 ## Preview